-Cal Grants are for students pursuing an undergraduate degree or vocational or career training and do not have to be repaid.
+Cal Grant Eligibility Requirements for Competitive and Entitlement Awards

 In addition to meeting the financial criteria and Cal Grant requirements, students must:

-- submit the FAFSA or CADAA application and a verified Cal Grant GPA by the deadline - be a U.S. citizen or eligible noncitizen or meet AB540 eligibility criteria - be a California resident for 1 year - attend a qualifying California college - not have a bachelor's or professional degree - have financial need at the college selected - have family income and assets below the minimum levels - be enrolled or plan to enroll in a program leading to an undergraduate degree or certificate - be enrolled or plan to enroll at least half-time - not owe a refund on any state or federal grant or be in default on a student loan - not be incarcerated - maintain the Satisfactory Academic Progress standards as established by Humphreys University.
-Recipients who do not meet the standards are ineligible for Cal Grant payment and will not use eligibility during the terms they are ineligible for payment.
+- Submit the FAFSA or CADAA application and a verified Cal Grant GPA by the deadline. - Be a U.S. citizen or eligible noncitizen or meet AB540 eligibility criteria.

+- Be a California resident for 1 year. - Attend a qualifying California college. - Not have a bachelor's or professional degree. - Have financial need at the college selected. - Have family income and assets below the minimum levels. - Be enrolled or plan to enroll in a program leading to an undergraduate degree or certificate. - Be enrolled or plan to enroll at least half-time. - Not owe a refund on any state or federal grant or be in default on a student loan. - Not be incarcerated. - Maintain the Satisfactory Academic Progress standards as established by Humphreys University.
+Recipients who do not meet the SAP standards are ineligible for Cal Grant payment and will not use eligibility during the terms they are ineligible for payment.